| | |

 had to appear in court on charges of dangerous flying after filming

-a motorway bridge on the then new, unopened, M40 motorway at Lane
+the sequence of flying under a motorway bridge on the then new, unopened, M40 motorway at Lane

 End near High Wycombe.
 The charges were dropped!